|Title:||Associate Head Coach/Recruiting Coordinator|

 "Mike has been an integral part of our program's success for quite some time," said Leone at the announcement of his promotion.
 "He is one of the top recruiters and coaches in the country and this promotion is well deserved."

-In 2013, Calise helped Harvard to its 11th Ivy League title, wrapping its conference slate with a perfect 7-0 record for the first time since 1999.
+Calise earned the NSCAA Mid-Atlantic Region Assistant Coach of the Year in 2013 after helping Harvard to its 11th Ivy League title, wrapping its conference slate with a perfect 7-0 record for the first time since 1999.
 Margaret “Midge” Purce was named the Ivy League Rookie and Player of the Year, as well as a unanimous selection to the Ancient Eight first team.
 Senior captain Peyton Johnson (unanimous) and sophomore Haley Washburn also earned first team accolades, headlining seven total Crimson student-athletes to garner conference honors.

 In 2012, Calise and Harvard posted its third straight winning season since Calise rejoined the program, going 9-5-3 overall.
 Meg Casscells-Hamby earned All-Ivy League first team honors, while four other players garnered all-conference selections.